 Agentimus exposes its behaviour through WordPress actions and filters.
 Everything on this page is optional — a stock install works with none of them registered.
 Add a hook only when you need to register a plugin, shape a machine surface, or tune a default.

 Every hook name, signature and default on this page is taken from the plugin source.
-Copy-paste examples for all of them live in examples/all-hooks-reference.php in the plugin (documentation-only; it is not loaded at runtime).
+Copy-paste examples for the most-used ones live in examples/all-hooks-reference.php in the plugin (documentation-only; it is not loaded at runtime).
 The registration schema used with $registry->register() and $registry->add_well_known() is documented separately in examples/integrate-your-plugin.php.

 Stability tiers